 Remember, when it comes to unconscious bias in the workplace, it’s not them — it’s you.
 But with the right combination of awareness and action, it is more than possible to battle bias and create the diverse, inclusive workplace that makes your organization thrive.

 That’s where we come in.
 Because at Kazoo, we’re passionate about bringing together all the tools you need to make work work better for everyone.
-That’s why the Kazoo Employee Experience Platform brings goals, performance management, recognition, rewards, surveys, and more into one simple, easy-to-use platform.
+That’s why the Kazoo Employee Experience Platform brings performance management and recognition and rewards — including Goals, Feedback, Conversations, Recognition, Incentives, and more — into one simple, easy-to-use platform.

 If you’re ready to align, connect, and engage your workplace, check out our Kazoo overview.
 Or, schedule a personalized demo today.